tmattio/ocaml-anthropic/examples/README.md

 ```

 **Key concepts:**
-- Using `Messages.create` for synchronous responses
+- Using `Messages.send` for synchronous responses
 - Pattern matching on response content blocks
 - Converting errors to readable strings